a-small-lab/SYS_5581_Neg_Emissions/DACS_Economics_Paper.md

 \begin{figure}[H] \centering \includegraphics[scale=.6]{figure6.png} \caption{LBMP Frequency for Central 2019} \end{figure}

-# Parameters

-Here we define the parameters that form the basis of our analysis:
+These visualizations give us a very good idea about how LBMP data behaves.
+Thus, we can now establish the parameters that will form the basis of our analysis.

+# Quantitative Analysis

+## Parameters

+Our model parameters are as follows:

 * $p$ : price per unit of carbon offsets (\$ / ton $CO_2$), constant
 * $c_t$ : cost of electric power in hour $t$ (\$ / MWh): changes each hour (LBMP)